Rules around packaging waste recycling

 The regime first came into force in 1997 and was updated in 2007 with the introduction of the Producer Responsibility (Packaging Waste) Regulations 2007.
-There have been a number of amendments to the regulations since 2007 and a recent consultation has been released by Defra with the intention of consolidating the existing regulations, with the consolidated Regulations currently expected before the end of 2016.
+There have been a number of amendments to the regulations since 2007.

 Under the regulations, packaging producers can meet their recycling obligations by buying recycling evidence, known as Packaging Waste Recovery Notes (PRNs), or Packaging Waste Export Recovery Notes (PERNs), from accredited reprocessors or exporters.
 The system is therefore known to many in the industry as the PRN system.

-The obligation applies to all those involved in the packaging supply chain – ranging from raw material manufacturers to retailers – which have an annual turnover above £2 million, or which handle more than 50 tonnes of packaging a year.
+The obligation applies to all those involved in the packaging supply chain – ranging from raw material manufacturers to retailers – which have an annual turnover above £2 million, and which handle more than 50 tonnes of packaging a year.
 Organisations can also be obligated if they are part of a group that collectively meets the thresholds.
 Those obligated companies with a turnover of below £5 million (but above £2 million) can choose to use a simpler allocation method when completing their obligation calculations.
-Many obligated companies sign up with Producer Compliance Schemes (PCS), who buy evidence on their behalf and take on their legal compliance.
+Many obligated companies sign up with a Producer Compliance Scheme (PCS), who will buy evidence on their behalf and take on their legal compliance.

-The number of PRNs companies have to buy is determined by targets which are set by the UK government, known more commonly as ‘business targets’.
-So far, business targets have been set for all materials up until 2017, and plastics and glass targets have recently been announced until 2020 (see targets page).
+The number of PRNs that companies have to buy is determined by targets which are set by the UK government, known more commonly as ‘business targets’.
+So far, business targets have been set for all materials up until 2020 (see targets page).
 The targets cover paper and card, glass (of which a certain proportion must be sent to remelt), aluminium, steel, plastic and wood and there is also an overall recycling and recovery target, for which a certain percentage must be met through recycling.

-The PRN system is designed to enable the UK to meet its targets under Directive 94/62/EC on packaging and packaging waste.
-The Directive required that the UK recovered at least 60% of all packaging waste by December 31 2008 as well as meeting a number of other targets, which the UK comfortably achieved.
+The PRN system is designed to enable the UK to meet its targets under Directive 94/62/EC on packaging and packaging waste (Packaging Directive).
+The Directive required that the UK recovered at least 60% of all packaging waste by December 31 2008 as well as meeting a number of other targets, which the UK has achieved.

 Unlike the systems in use in many other European countries, the PRN system is a market-based supply and demand mechanism, designed to reduce costs for obligated companies while still ensuring compliance with the European Directive.
 The system effectively subsidises packaging recycling and means that if the price of recyclables drops, the PRN generally increases in value, thereby providing some protection for the market.

 For each tonne of packaging material recycled or recovered, the final reprocessor or exporter is entitled to produce a PRN or PERN (Packaging Export Recovery Note) certificate, provided they are audited and accredited by the enforcement agencies.

 Materials which are exported for recovery are treated equivalently to UK processing as long as the end destination can be shown to the enforcement authority to have broadly equivalent standards.
 The majority of producers either join a Packaging Compliance Scheme, who will take on their legal obligation and obtain the PRNs on the producer’s behalf, or alternatively the Producer can register direct and can then obtain these certificates themselves, as evidence of meeting their legal obligations.

 The Advisory Committee on Packaging (ACP) have produced the PRN System Guide which provides a detailed explanation of the UK PRN system.